ethanwillis/slate/source/index.html.md

     "type": "list",
     "access_token": "client of user access token",
-    "selector": "id of html tag where widget will be rendered", "doi": "DOI of your publication",
+    "selector": "id of html tag where widget will be rendered", "doi": "DOI of your article",
     "mode": "view or edit",
     "on_create": (widget) => {console.log(widget)},
     "on_save": (widget) => {console.log(widget)},
     "on_sign_out": () => {},
   });
 ```

-This methiod initialize new wiget.

 ### JS Method